Cgameworld/FirstPersonCameraContinued/README.md

 # How To Use

-To enter first person mode, click on the video camera icon near the upper right hand corner or press Alt+F on your keyboard
+To enter free camera first person mode, click on the video camera icon near the upper right hand corner and click "Enter Free Camera" from the dropdown or press Alt+F on your keyboard.

-To move around use WASD, use SHIFT to walk faster and R/F keys to increase/decrease the camera height
+To move around use WASD, use SHIFT to walk faster and R/F keys to increase/decrease the camera height.

-To enter follow mode, right click on an object in free camera first person mode or click on the video camera button in the info panel for the object
+To enter follow mode, right click on an object in free camera first person mode or click on the video camera button in the info panel for the object.
+Alternatively, choose the "Follow Random Cim" or "Follow Random Vehicle" options in the dropdown that appears after clicking the main mod button to find a random cim/vehicle in your city to follow.

 To shift the camera forwards or backwards in follow mode press the UP ARROW and DOWN ARROW keys

-To exit follow mode press WASD, to exit first person mode, press ESC
+To exit follow mode press WASD, to exit first person mode, press ESC or ALT+F.

 # Settings